hytekk/wireguard_administration/README.md

 WG_DELETE_PEER='/tmp/WG_delete_peer'
 ```

 #### Contributing
-Since this is my first public display of any code I've written - please give feedback.
+Since this is my first public display of any code I've written - I'm open to feedback.
 Feel free to copy and use whatever you need in your own script. :smiley: